-Once the application has been determined to be eligible, it is added to the queue for grant payment.
+Once the application has been deemed eligible, it is added to the queue for grant payment.

-When are grants issued?
-It typically takes several weeks between the time the application has been determined to be eligible and the time the cheque is issued.
-Cheques for grants are issued monthly from June to March in order of receipt of applications.
+It typically takes several weeks between the time the application has been deemed eligible and the time the cheque is issued.
 The exact timing depends on the number of applications received, when they are received, and when MOH funds are made available.